ykalidin/be-tools/docs/Setting Up an Azure Container Registry.md

 4. To use the TIBCO BusinessEvents application container image with Azure Container Registry, tag the image with the login server address of your registry.

-    1. View the list of your local image by using the docker images command.
+    1. View the list of your local images by using the docker images command.

         ```
         $ docker images